aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 A package manager is an online repository of source code that users can download via the internet so that they don't have to download it themselves every single time and build it from the source.

+Every linux distro comes with its own package manager:

 | Distribution Family                           | Package Manager        | Package Format   |
 | --------------------------------------------- | ---------------------- | ---------------- |
 | Debian, Ubuntu, Linux Mint, Pop!_OS, Kali     | **APT**                | `.deb`           |